-Through different kinds of processes, which are explained in the following section, light can be absorbed in various media.
-This implies that the optical energy is converted into some other form of energy.
+Through different kinds of processes, which are explained in the following, light can be absorbed in various media.
+This implies that the optical energy is converted into some other form of energy (but sometimes back again to optical energy).
 In most cases, the energy is eventually transformed into heat (thermal energy).

 The term absorption is not only used for absorption processes, but also often for related quantities, e.g. instead of absorption coefficient.

-The following kind of physical processes can be involved in the linear absorption of light:
+The following kind of physical processes can be involved in the intrinsic linear absorption of light:

-- In an insulating material, having a certain band gap energy, strong linear absorption occurs when the photon energy of the light exceeds the bandgap energy (which is often possible only in the ultraviolet spectral region).
+- In an insulating material (dielectric) or a semiconductor, having a certain band gap energy, strong linear light absorption occurs when the photon energy of the light exceeds the bandgap energy (which is often possible only in the ultraviolet spectral region).
 Each absorption of a photon causes the excitation of one electric carrier across the bandgap, so that one obtains one additional carrier in the conduction band and one hole in the valence band.
 The electronic excitation energy can subsequently be converted to heat (i.e., to multiple phonons) or partially to fluorescence light, often within nanoseconds or even faster.

-- Strongly linear absorption is also possible at long (infrared) wavelengths through multiphonon absorption.
-For example, in fused silica that happens for wavelength beyond the infrared absorption edge at approximately 2 μm.
+- Massive linear absorption in ionic crystals and in glasses is possible at long (infrared) wavelengths through coupling to optical phonons.
+At somewhat shorter wavelengths, substantial multiphonon absorption is normally obtained.
+For example, in fused silica that happens for wavelengths beyond the infrared absorption edge at approximately 2 μm.

 There are also many cases where a material contains some absorbing dopant while the host material itself exhibits only negligible absorption.
 This is the case for solid-state (doped-insulator) gain media.